 It can happen to anyone who sells a service: We speak to someone who is thinking about hiring us.
 She calls again with a question and leaves a message to call her back.
 We’re enthusiastic about the prospect of working with her—but when we return her call, she’s suddenly unavailable—forever.

 This is the “Approach-Avoidance Tango”, and it’s not unlike the dance you might have seen or done while playing the dating game.
-After my first terrific date with Hannah (now my wife of nearly 35 years), I didn’t call her again for months.
+After my first terrific date with Hannah (my wife of 44 years), I didn’t call her again for months.
 I even stood her up once—which prompted her to throw the chocolate mousse she was making for me at the kitchen wall.
 Come to think of it…I can’t imagine why she married me after all.

 When someone is doing this Tango with you in your personal or business life, you usually start second-guessing yourself: “Was I too enthusiastic?”
 “Did I come on too strong?”
 “Should I have waited a day or two so I would appear less interested or needy?”